planktonrobo/RB-0/README.md

 # RB-0
-RB-0 is a hobby sized rover that uses the same suspension method as NASA's newe differential bar rovers.
-It uses a Jetson Nano, a camera, 15 servos, a Circuit Playground Express, and Wi-Fi for fun with manuevering and running AI.
+RB-0 is a hobby sized rover that uses the same suspension method as NASA's newer differential-bar rovers.
+It uses a Jetson Nano, a camera, 15 servos, a Circuit Playground Express, and Wi-Fi for lots of fun with manuevering and running AI.
 It can climb small obstacles, move its camera in different directions, and steer all 6 wheels.
 I wanted to make it open source so anyone can have fun and learn from it!

 ## Parts List